Last modified on 01 Oct 2021.

 Using YAML data file

-Suppose our yaml
+Suppose our yaml file,

 // File /data/AccountItem.yaml